ash47/OmegleMiddleMan/README.md

 OmegleMiddleMan
 ===============

-# New Version Available at MiddleMan.Chat
+# New Version Coming Soon
  - This app is currently being rebuild from the ground up with a nicer UI, more features, and bug fixes
  - More features coming soon